-Upon successful completion of the laboratory course, students will be able to: demonstrate proper use of multimeter, oscilloscopes and power supply; analyze complex resistive circuits, series RCL circuits, parallel RCL circuits, Filter analysis and transformer principle, lay out components on a printed circuit board according to a schematic; understand electrical circuits using schematics and breadboards, take measurements, organize data, create graphs, and analyze observations.
+Upon successful completion of the laboratory course, students will be able to: demonstrate proper use of multimeter, oscilloscopes and power supply; analyze complex resistive circuits, series RCL circuits, parallel RCL circuits, filter analysis and transformer principles; lay out components on a printed circuit board according to a schematic; understand electrical circuits using schematics and breadboards; take measurements; organize data, create graphs; and analyze observations.

-The Electronics I laboratory course trained future electronics technician for entry level requirement career in electronic technology.
-The instructor utilizes laboratory assignments hands on demonstrations, and answering questions utilizing the library resources and use basic circuit making skills and analyzing falstad software (Circuit Simulator Applet (falstad.com).
+The Electronics I laboratory course trains future electronics technician for entry level requirement career in electronic technology.
+The instructor utilizes laboratory assignments, hands-on demonstrations, and addresses questions utilizing the library resources and use basic circuit making skills and analyzing falstad software (Circuit Simulator Applet (falstad.com).
 Lab test assess individuals' end-of-program knowledge and skills.
 In addition, instructor administers a daily lab performance to assess individuals’ skills.
 Prerequisite: Basic Electronics (ET101T) and Basic Electronics Laboratory (ET101L),